christinamgb/Background-Generator/README.md

 # Background-Generator
-A cool customizable color picker for creating.
+Use HTML, CSS, and Javascript to creat a cool customizable color picker.